a-ngai/SolvatedElectronsBeamtime/README.md

 # Quick start guide

-### How to install
+### How to set up Python and modules through Terminal

 Python3 is required, as well as Python's pip for install modules.
+To install python, you can use the installer provided at "https://www.python.org/downloads/".
+Make sure Python is properly installed, by running the following command on the terminal of your choosing (e.g. cmd or PowerShell for Windows):

+> python

+If python is not found, make sure you add the location of the "python.exe" file into the __PATH__ of your system (search online for "How to add a folder to PATH"; for Windows it's called "ENVIRONMENT VARIABLES").

+Once Python is properly installed, use your terminal to go into our data analysis folder which you downloaded (e.g. the "cd" change directory command for CMD).
+You should see 4 items there:

+- examples/
+- Lib/
+- requirements.txt
+- README.md (you're here!)

-Install the necessary modules through pip, which includes our custom libraries:
+Now install the necessary modules through pip, which includes our custom libraries:
 > pip install -r requirements.txt

+### Run a preliminary script

 Run either "save_gdata.py" or "save_gdata.ipynb".
-For the .py file, use:
+For the .py file, you can run it through the terminal as:

 > python save_gdata.py